Cmackeydev/CCNA-Roadmap-of-a-junior-network-Engineer-/Daily_progression.md

 ## 2/18/2025

  did a lot of labs today about 10.
 I got 4 labs left to finish with the 4th module.
 I bought the Anki pro toda , i am starting to feel prepared for the exams.

+## 2/20/2025

+I am in modules 5 now i already did two of the labs of the Module 5.
+I am starting to do a lot of th flashcards also.